Cargo Vet

 Auditing Workflow

 It may of course be the case that the developer needs to perform the audit themselves, and cargo-vet streamlines this process.
 Often someone will have already audited a different version of the same crate, in which case cargo-vet computes the relevant diffs and identifies the smallest one1.
-After walking the developer through the process of determining what to audit, it then presents the relevant artifacts for inspection, either locally or on Sourcegraph.
+After walking the developer through the process of determining what to audit, it then presents the relevant artifacts for inspection, either locally, on Sourcegraph, or on diff.rs.

 Cargo-vet minimizes developer friction by storing audits in-tree.
 This means that developers don’t need to navigate or authenticate with an external system.
 Interactions with cargo-vet are generally triggered when a developer creates a changeset adding new third-party code, and this design allows them to simply submit the relevant audits as part of that changeset: